 Abstract

-Rapid technological changes and the rise of winner-take-all markets have increased demand for larger-than-life corporate leaders, who can move fast and disrupt entrenched players.
-These CEOS have—or investors believe they have— the vision, superior leadership, or other exceptional qualities that make then uniquely valuable to their corporation.
-While the business press, management experts and financial economists have long studied the phenomena of “superstar” CEOs, the legal literature has largely overlooked it.
-This article fills this gap.
-It provides the first comprehensive theory of superstar CEOs and explores the challenges that they pose for corporate law.
+Rapid technological changes and the rise of winner-take-all markets have increased demand for larger-than-life corporate leaders, who can move swiftly and disrupt entrenched players.
+These CEOS have—or so investors believe— the vision, superior leadership, or other exceptional qualities that make them uniquely valuable to their corporation.
+While the business press, management experts, and financial economists have long studied the phenomena of “superstar” CEOs, the legal literature has largely overlooked it.
+This Article fills this gap, providing the first comprehensive theory of superstar CEOs and exploring the challenges they pose for corporate law.

 We show that, even in the present era of increasingly powerful shareholders, superstar CEOs have significant power over boards of directors.
-Superstar CEOs’ power does not arise from their formal influence over director nomination, shareholders’ rational apathy or directors’ agency costs.
-Rather, it is based on the widespread belief that these CEOs, and only these CEOs, have what it takes to produce superior returns for shareholders.
-Superstar CEOs’ power is therefore fragile and limited: it is likely to vanish when markets lose faith in their star qualities, and it cannot be abused if the harm to the company exceeds the value of the CEO’s unique contribution.
-This theory, we show, explains Elon Musk’s continuous entanglement with Delaware courts, board failure at UBER and WeWork, the rise of dual-class shares, the Caremark doctrine and the puzzling jurisprudence of management buyouts.
-It also cautions against the reliance on existing governance arrangements to make companies advance stakeholder interests.
+The power of superstar CEOs arises not from their formal influence over director nomination, or shareholders’ rational apathy, or directors’ agency costs.
+Rather, it is based on the widespread belief that these CEOs, and only these particular CEOs, have what it takes to produce superior returns for shareholders.
+Consequently, superstar CEOs’ power is actually fragile and limited, and is likely to vanish when markets lose faith in their star qualities.
+Consequently superstar power cannot be abused in a way that causes harm to the company that exceeds the value of the CEO’s unique contribution.
+This theory, we show, explains Elon Musk’s continuous entanglement with Delaware courts, board failure at Uber and WeWork, the rise of dual-class shares, the Caremark doctrine, and the puzzling jurisprudence regarding management buyouts.
+It also cautions against reliance on existing governance arrangements to induce companies advance stakeholder interests.

 Introduction

-Elon Musk is a visionary who has led Tesla to disrupt the car industry and to become the world’s most valuable car manufacturer.
+Elon Musk is a visionary, leading Tesla in its radical disruption of the car industry to become the world’s most valuable car manufacturer.
 He has also repeatedly pushed the boundaries of corporate law.
-Musk is the direct target of two derivative lawsuits and the subject of a third one.
+Musk is currently the direct target of two derivative lawsuits and the subject of a third one.
 One lawsuit attacks Tesla’s 2016 acquisition of SolarCity—a public company in which Musk and his brother were the largest shareholders.
-Another challenges Musk’s unprecedented pay arrangement that according to some estimates could provide him with up to $56 billion.
-The third lawsuit accuses Tesla’s directors of abdicating their responsibility to monitor Musk’s use of his Twitter account, which led the SEC to intervene.
+Another suit challenges Musk’s unprecedented pay arrangement which, according to some estimates, could potentially provide him with up to $56 billion.
+The third lawsuit accuses Tesla’s directors of abdicating their responsibility to monitor Musk’s use of his Twitter account, which prompted the SEC to intervene.

-Musk’s entanglement with Delaware courts raises several puzzles for corporate law scholars.
-First, the fact that he is a visionary whose leadership is critical for Tesla’s phenomenal success has been used by courts against Musk.
+Musk’s entanglement with Delaware courts presents several paradoxes to corporate law scholars.
+The first is that his status as a visionary whose leadership is critical for Tesla’s phenomenal success has been used by courts against Musk.
 Whereas Delaware courts are known for quickly dismissing lawsuits challenging executive pay and other business decisions, the Chancery Court declined to dismiss the two lawsuits against Musk.
 One of the reasons for this outcome was Tesla’s dependence on Musk’s leadership.
-In terms of corporate law doctrine, this fact led the court to hold that Musk controls Tesla, thereby subjecting his transactions with the company to close judicial review under the entire fairness standard.
+In the context of corporate law doctrine, this fact led the court to hold that Musk controls Tesla, thereby subjecting his transactions with the company to close judicial scrutiny under the entire fairness standard.